“Essential feminist literature for empowering perspectives on gender equality”

 These powerful narratives, both fiction and non-fiction, resonate with the spirit of feminist empowerment, urging readers to raise their voices and advocate for change.

-Repurposed article originally published in Pan Macmillan
+Re-reported from the article originally published in Pan Macmillan.